JoeyStanley/real/_posts/2019-11-04-animating_mergers.md

 Trudgill and Foxcroft also hint at this in their original 1978 paper, saying that

-> "In some cases, that is, diffiusion of the innovation may not be genuinely lexical but rather influenced by phonological conditioning.
+> "In some cases, that is, diffusion of the innovation may not be genuinely lexical but rather influenced by phonological conditioning.
 In other words, the change may also be *linguistically* gradual, in that it affects some environments before others."
 (Trudgill & Foxcroft 1978:73)

 In Dinkin's data, it appears that it's not quite so abrupt.
 Before one vowel is replaced by another, words in that phonological category phonetically approximate the new vowel first, before switching over.
 So in the animation, I've included that detail: